 One of the best ways you can stick to a running plan is to make it a habit to fuel your motivation.
 In order to stay motivated, it's important your runs are as enjoyable as possible.
 Consider the conditions, and plan out the safest time to run.
 In the summer, that might mean early mornings to avoid heat exhaustion.
 In the winter, that could mean midday to avoid running on dark, icy roads when your chance of injury is higher and it's more difficult for drivers to see you if your clothing isn't bright or reflective enough.

 If it's not possible to get out at optimal times or you're experiencing severe weather and you have access to a gym or treadmill, by all means, use it.
 A treadmill is an excellent tool to get a run in.
-If you have your smartphone or a tablet, you can catch up on your favorite TV show or podcast while you get your workout in, which could also help with motivation when you're just not feeling it.
+If you have your smartphone or a tablet, you can catch up on your favourite TV programme or podcast while you get your workout in, which could also help with motivation when you're just not feeling it.

 Take steps to avoid injury

-Any runner who is starting from zero should start with a run-walk plan and work their way up to running a nonstop 5K race before pursuing longer distance goals.
+Any runner who is starting from zero should start with a run-walk plan and work their way up to running a non-stop 5K race before pursuing longer distance goals.
 The key, however, is consistency.
 You don't want to pile on too much too soon and risk getting injured.
 Being inconsistent in your training and then trying to ramp up the mileage is a recipe for disaster as well.

 Finally, one of the biggest components of avoiding injury is to listen to your body when it's asking you to rest.
 Does something hurt?
-Do you have slight discomfort in your knee, calf, hip, or foot that's causing you to alter your gait when you run?
+Do you have slight discomfort in your knee, calf, hip or foot that's causing you to alter your gait when you run?
 Take a day off, or better yet, a few, to rest it.
 Missing a day, or even a week, won't make or break your performance.
 Pushing through pain or discomfort, however, could lead to a full-on injury that might cause you to have to sit out of your running routine altogether.
 Trust me, I speak from experience.

 Consider working with a coach

-However, as a newly-certified USATF Level 1 running coach, I believe any runner at any level should consider working with a coach to get an individualized training plan.
+However, as a newly-certified USATF Level 1 running coach, I believe any runner at any level should consider working with a coach to get an individualised training plan.
 This is because runners' needs can vary greatly.
 If it turns out you're more injury-prone than some of your training buddies, that doesn't mean running isn't for you.
 It just means you may benefit from lower-mileage, supplemental cross-training, and perhaps an extra day of rest per week.
 I learned this the hard way.
-After dealing with injuries, overtraining, and burnout trying to train at the same high mileage as my friends, I finally invested in a coach who helped me nail down a training program with lower, more quality mileage.
-In the end, I met my ultimate goal of qualifying for Boston after peaking with one 80-kilometer week — a far lower volume than most of my running peers.
+After dealing with injuries, overtraining and burnout trying to train at the same high mileage as my friends, I finally invested in a coach who helped me nail down a training programme with lower, more quality mileage.
+In the end, I met my ultimate goal of qualifying for Boston after peaking with one 49.7-kilometre week - a far lower volume than most of my running peers.